-I am Vivek, currently a PhD student with Program in Biomedical Sciences (PIBS) at University of Michigan Medical School.
-I have an engineering masters in Biotechnology from Indian Institute of Technology Kharagpur, India.
+I am Vivek, a PhD student with Program in Biomedical Sciences (PIBS) at University of Michigan Medical School.
+I earned my masters in Biotechnology and Biochemical Engineering from Indian Institute of Technology Kharagpur, India.

 My older blog is retired and all previous posts are now archived.
 A few useful posts from my older blog are: